DorienHuijser/dorienhuijser.github.io/_posts/2021-01-23-First-post.md

 ---
-layout: blog
+layout: page
 title: "First blogpost!"
 teaser: "This is my first blogpost.
 Read more about how I started this website."
-meta_description: "Dorien Huijser's first blogpost"
+meta_description: "This is my first blogpost.
+Read more about how I started this website"
 tags:
   - html
   - website